codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/build.md

 ## Buildkit support

-Codefresh also allows you to use [builkit](https://github.com/moby/buildkit) with all its [enhancements](https://docs.docker.com/develop/develop-images/build_enhancements/).
+Codefresh also allows you to use [builkit](https://github.com/moby/buildkit) with all its [enhancements](https://docs.docker.com/develop/develop-images/build_enhancements/) and [experimental features](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md#experimental-syntaxes).

 Using buildkit you can get:

 * Improved build output logs
 * Mounting of external secrets that will never be stored in the image
 * Access to SSH keys and sockets from within the Dockerfile
+* Use cache and bind-mounts at build time

 These capabilities are offered as extra arguments in the build step and using any of them will automatically enable buildkit.
+You can utilize the different mount-options for the Dockerfile instruction `RUN` as long as buildkit is enabled for your build step.
+Mounts of type [`cache`](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md#example-cache-go-packages) work out of the box and are persisted between pipeline runs.

 The simplest way to use buildkit is by enabling it explicitly: